 The Maggie Q workout routine is probably one of the most mixed-up types I’ve ever seen, but I also totally get why it works so well for Q.

-But Maggie Q almost seems to have an aversion to a gym setting, which makes her rather unique in the world of Hollywood stars.
+She almost seems to have an aversion to a gym setting, which makes her rather unique in the world of Hollywood stars.

 Monday: Yoga

-Maggie Q is a big fan of Katonah yoga, which is a unique practice of teaching students the how and the why of each yoga pose.
+Maggie Q is a big fan of Katonah yoga, which is a unique practice of teaching students the how and why of each yoga pose.

-It involves linking the physiological benefits of yoga with psychological ones to create a more conscious connection between body and mind.
+It involves linking the physiological benefits of yoga with psychological ones to create a more conscious connection between the body and mind.

 Tuesday: Cardio (Swimming)

-Maggie Q loves swimming and will favor the open waters of the Ocean over a pool any day.
+Maggie Q loves swimming and will favor the open waters of the ocean over a pool any day.

 The great advantage of swimming is that you can make it as intense as you like and still avoid unnecessary strain on your joints.